t1uman3/Cryptoprice/README.md

 - running Docker
 - use a terminal that supports Unix commands such as Git Bash
 - backend 8000 port frontend 3000 port
+- replace your COINMARKETCAP API key in the file .env and rename file

 ## Run Locally